home-assistant/home-assistant.io/source/_docs/automation/trigger.markdown

 It's also possible to use [limited templates](/docs/configuration/templating/#limited-templates) in the `topic` and `payload` options.

 <div class='note'>

-The `topic` and `payload` templates are only evaluated when setting up the trigger, they will not be reevaluated for every incoming MQTT message.
+The `topic` and `payload` templates are only evaluated when setting up the trigger, they will not be re-evaluated for every incoming MQTT message.

 </div>

 {% raw %}